-With WebStorm, you can expect everything and more of what an IDE should provide to a React developer.
+With this react IDE, you can expect everything and more of what an IDE should provide to a React developer.
 It runs dozens of code inspections as you type your code and detects potential problems in it.

 - Smart code refactoring: it autocompletes your code, and detects and suggests fixes for errors and redundancies.

 - Powerful dev tools: it comes with all the linters, build tools, terminal, and HTTP client to test and debug your web applications.